Stephan Ludwig Roth: Subsequent career

 This was passed to the Saxon Nationsuniversität, which gave the position that there were no areas suitable for closed settlement.
 However, they stated there was land available for purchase at relatively low prices, as the Nationsuniversität supported the idea of a settlement.
 They also proposed that it should now include not only farmers but also craftsmen.
 Eventually Roth returned home in December 1845, where he made appearances at the Transylvanian Court Chancellory and was granted an audience with Archduke Louis of Austria, who at the time represented Ferdinand I of Austria in matters due to the king's severe epilepsy which prevented him from ruling.
 He also met with Count Kolowrat, who led the Secret State Conference about the matter.

 By the end of March 1846, together with both of their efforts, it was reported that 914 individuals had arrived in Transylvania from Germany.
 This was, however, met with some criticism by the emigres.
 Many complained that despite accounts by officials, they were not satisfactorily accommodated, and some even sought shelter outside of Saxon territories, and many deaths occurred.
 This eventually led to the Austrian legation receiving instructions not to issue visas for emigrants to the area, as they said the conditions there were not yet ripe.
 Due to this, in the end of March Roth was summoned by the Austrian government via the Nationsuniversität to address his recruitment for peasants in Württemberg to emigrate.
 To respond to this, he composed a written justification which he sent to the superintendent, which in the end led to no further actions.
 This number of emigrants, even with the visas, grew to 307 families totalling 1,460 people by early June, with most of the immigrants (who came from Swabia) being accommodated.
 By the end of 1846, 1,010 of the immigrated Swabians remained.

-In June of 1846 he sparked a lot of controversy with the "Mühlbach toast".
+In June 1846 he sparked a lot of controversy with the "Mühlbach toast".
 He stated this during the 5th general assembly on Transylvanian regional studies and during the first general assembly of the Transylvanian Agricultural Association, both of which had been convened in Mühlbach.
 Going off from its official agenda at the convention, he expressed that the nobility must come down to civic equality and that the future belonged to the educated serfs who would rise to civic dignity.
 He also expressed his own desire to extend the Saxon civic constitution to all of Transylvania, showcasing his conservatism.